Maintaining status Placement policy Review and notification of progress Reinstatement process Leave of Absence

 - Each placement requirement course must be completed with a 2.0 grade or higher.

-- It is expected that students will be placed into an engineering major after completion of 3 or 4 quarters at the UW.
+- Eligible students will request placement into a major after completion of three quarters at the UW.
+See placement requirements to determine eligibility.

 Review and notification of progress

-- Students on ENGRUD warning status who fail to meet satisfactory progress requirements after one quarter will be placed on ENGRUD status probation and a hold will be placed on their registration.
-To remove the hold, students must meet with a College of Engineering adviser.
+- Students on ENGRUD warning who fail to meet satisfactory progress requirements after one quarter will be placed on probation; a hold is placed on their registration, and they must meet with a College of Engineering adviser.

-- Students on ENGRUD status probation who fail to meet satisfactory progress requirements after one quarter will be dropped from Engineering Undeclared status and transitioned to pre-major status.
+- Students on ENGRUD probation who fail to meet satisfactory progress requirements after one quarter are dropped from Engineering Undeclared status.
+Such students may appeal for continuation of their Engineering Undeclared status following the ENGRUD reinstatement process outlined below.

 ENGRUD reinstatement process